project-robius/book/src/index.md

 Components are loosely coupled, allowing a developer (in the future) to customize which components are used to comprise the underlying system, such as choosing

 * [Makepad] is a cross-platform UI toolkit currently under active development that offers a hybrid retained-mode and immediate-mode UI model.
-  * Rapid development cycle: *very* fast compile times due to a custom miminal dependency set, plus a custom DSL for live design that enables hot reloading of UI elements.
+  * Rapid development cycle: *very* fast compile times due to a custom minimal dependency set, plus a custom DSL for live design that enables hot reloading of UI elements.
   * Makepad Studio: an IDE prototype built using Makepad itself with unique features like cross-process shared textures for live reload of an in-window UI app, docking tabs for file/window views, hyper-smooth code folding, and more.
   * Makepad framework: a (growing) collection of highly-performant widgets and minimal, zero/low-overhead platform abstractions.